-In conclusion, I feel that the RiskStorming approach is great for identifying potential risks within a project and the game provides a simple structure to follow.
+I feel the RiskStorming approach is great for identifying potential risks within a project and the game provides a simple structure to follow.
 For those looking to try the game I would suggest reading the heading and the brief description on the cards and not getting too hung up on the examples listed towards the bottom.

 I am yet to see how RiskStorming can be used to truly identify relevant mitigation actions for risks, or how these could be used to create a test strategy for a project.
 However I have begun looking for a real project at work that I can apply it to and I’m hopeful that the process will get better with practice.